 Robo advisors are automated investing platforms that combine the use of computer algorithms and human expertise to create and manage investment portfolios that are based on an individual’s specific needs, risk tolerance and goals.
 Moreover, these low-cost, passively managed investments have been shown to perform as well or better than expensive, actively managed portfolios.
 They’re a wonderful hands-off approach to building up equity for those who are inexperienced or too busy to build an investment plan for themselves.
 Our top picks for robo investing are Wealthsimple and Nest Wealth.
 Both offer low fees, feature a variety of investment options and are easy to use.
-Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit), and get a $100 cash bonus deposited into your account.

 For more experienced DIY investors who feel confident in building their own portfolios, a discount brokerage is an excellent option.
 These online brokerages let users create self-directed portfolios for a fraction of the fees of traditional online investment firms.